SamG101-Developer/SPP-Compiler-5/docs-compiler-sphinx/source/spec-api/statements/Let-Statement.md

 ### Single Variable Name

-The simplest form of creating an initialized variable is to provide a left-hand side identifier, and a right-hand side
+The simplest form of creating an initialized variable is to provide a left-hand0side identifier, and a right-hand-side
 value:

 ```S++